Epstein curves and holography of the Schwarzian action: Introduction

-\textbf{Acknowledgments:} Y.W. thanks Fredrik Viklund for useful discussions about Theorem~\ref{thm:var_IL_Sch_intro}, Jérémie Toulisse for the suggestion of looking into the dual Epstein curve in de Sitter space, Nicolas Delporte, Frank Ferrari, Ilya Losev for discussions about Schwarzian action and JT gravity, and Anton Alekseev for discussions about Virasoro coadjoint orbits.
+\textbf{Acknowledgments:} We thank Fredrik Viklund for useful discussions about Theorem~\ref{thm:var_IL_Sch_intro}, Jérémie Toulisse for the suggestion of looking into the dual Epstein curve in de Sitter space, Timothy Budd, Nicolas Delporte, Frank Ferrari, Ilya Losev, and Zhenbin Yang for discussions about Schwarzian action and JT gravity, and Anton Alekseev for discussions about Virasoro coadjoint orbits.
 This work is funded by European Union (ERC, RaConTeich, 101116694)\footnote{Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
-Neither the European Union nor the granting authority can be held responsible for them.}.
+Neither the European Union nor the granting authority can be held responsible for them.}, the Swiss State Secretariat for Education, Research and Innovation (SERI): MB25.00004, and grants from the Simons Foundation International [SFI-MPS-PP-00012621-19].
 C.W. thanks IHES for their hospitality during an early phase of this work and is partially supported by NSF grant DMS-2401750.